 Information and support available from Breast Cancer Now

 We know some people with breast cancer are worried about coronavirus (Covid-19).
-Support is available below, including information on how the outbreak is affecting treatments and breast screening.
+Support is available below, including information on vaccines, how the outbreak is affecting treatments and breast screening.

 Latest information on coronavirus and breast cancer

 I’ve had breast cancer and I’m worried about the coronavirus (Covid-19).
 What should I do?

 Clinical Nurse Specialist Jane Murphy, answers some common questions about breast cancer and the coronavirus.